Travel tips to stay safe in Australia

 3. Water, Water and more Water

 Bottled water, fresh fruit and snacks are essential for keeping you alert as are small breaks along the way.
 Be aware of quarantine restrictions – you cannot take fruit or vegetables across state lines.
-It’s also a good idea to keep a small stock of canned options for unpredictable longer delays and emergency options.

 4. Weather and Hazards